 If we have been patient and persistent in working all Twelve Steps, we will have experienced a transformation that enables us to live at peace with ourselves and the world around us.
-We happily share our experience, strength, and hope with those who suffer from eating disorders as we once did, glad that even our worst experiences can now serve some good purpose.
-Carrying the message of recovery reinforces gratitude, solidifies new habits of thought and action, and fills us with purpose and joy.
+We happily share our experience, strength, and hope with those who suffer with eating disorders as we once did, glad that even our worst experiences can now serve some good purpose.

-For more information about sponsorship, please see New to 12-Step Programs and Sponsorship in EDA.
+For more information about sponsorship, see New to 12-Step Programs and Sponsorship in EDA.

-- Takes others through the process of working the Twelve Steps
+- Take others through the process of working the Twelve Steps

-- Shares their personal experience, strength and hope
+- Share their personal experience, strength and hope

-- Avoids offering unsolicited advice on matters unrelated to working the program
+- Avoid offering unsolicited advice on matters unrelated to working the program

 Specific suggestions for how to guide someone through the Steps of EDA are provided in the EDA Big Book chapter “Working with Others.”

-- Maintains regular, frequent contact with a Sponsor
+- Maintain regular, frequent contact with a sponsor

-- Takes responsibility for their own decisions and actions
+- Take responsibility for their own decisions and actions

 A sponsor-sponsee relationship is no substitute for professional therapy.
-We earnestly encourage everyone to work with qualified, trained counselors and other experienced medical professionals as needed.
+We earnestly encourage everyone to work with qualified, trained counselors, other experienced medical professionals, and eating disorder dietitians, as needed.

-We encourage sponsors and sponsees to leverage EDA Step Workshop materials (including worksheets) located on the Audios tab of our website.
+We encourage sponsors and sponsees to leverage EDA Step Workshop materials (including worksheets).
 In EDA Step Workshop sessions, recovered EDA members help others get started working each Step.
 As an additional resource, Appendix C of the EDA Big Book includes one EDA member’s discussion of how they took the Steps of EDA to recovery.

 - Help others